 Tiberias & the Sea of Galilee

-A Spiritual Visit to Tiberias and the Yardenit
+A Spiritual Visit to Tiberias and the Jordan River

 Our visit to Tiberias, located in northern Israel about an hour’s drive from Tel Aviv, took place on a blazing hot summer weekend — and it was nothing short of amazing.

-At Yardenit, the site greets visitors with a passage from the Gospel of Mark:
+At Yardenit, visitors are welcomed by a passage from the Gospel of Mark:

 “In those days Jesus came from Nazareth of Galilee and was baptized by John in the Jordan.
-And when he came up out of water, immediately he saw the heavens opened and the Spirit descending upon him like a dove, and a voice came from heaven; ‘Thou art my beloved Son, with thee I am well pleased.”
-(Mark 1:9-11)
+And when he came up out of the water, immediately he saw the heavens opened and the Spirit descending upon him like a dove.
+And a voice came from heaven, ‘You are my beloved Son; with you I am well pleased.’”
+(Mark 1:9–11)

 Tiberias – Church of the Multiplication